lvgl/lvgl/xmls/README.md

 ### Goal

-Support the developer where needed to proceed faster with the visual part of the UI, but allow writing code where it's more effective
+Create a UI editor tol LVGL to support the developer where needed to proceed faster with the visual part of the UI, but allow writing code where it's more effective

 To achieve this
 - Think in components
-- Describer the widgetsin a declarative way
+- Describe the widgets in a declarative way
 - Allow nesting widgets
 - Generate developer friendly code
 - Load widgets in runtime
 - Realtime preview the components
-- Prepare for testing widgets
+- Suppert testing the new components

 It's **not the goal** to create a no-code tool.
 It is assumed that the user is a developer and can write code.
 The XML description should help with defining the view (and providing a preview) to allow fast iterations on the design.